CarylThom/milestone-project-1/README.md

 ### Colour Scheme

-* The main colours used are blue (#19b0f7) aubergine (#4b293c) white (#fafafa) and a slight use of pink (rgb(187, 46, 128), black (#000000) and DarkGray.
+* The main colours used are blue(#00a7fa & #19b0f7) aubergine(#4b293c) white(#fafafa) and a slight use of black(#000000 & #000), dark gray(#333), with a background colour of gray(#b0a6a6) .
 They have been chosen as the colours of the gym to show modernity and accessibility.

 ### Typography

-* The two interchanging fonts on this site are RobotoMono and Oswald as they provide clear easy to read text ideal for the subject matter.
+* The main font used is RobotoMono and one instance of Oswald in the main heading.
+They provide clear easy to read text ideal for the subject matter.

 ### Imagery